dcastares/dcastares.github.io/_posts/2022-05-25-Changing-Unity-GUID-for-files-and-folders.md

 After that, right click in your project files and just select "Regenerate GUIDS".

+One thing to take into account, is that in order for this to work (either using the Jeff's package or doing it manually), you need to have your assets serialized.
+This is done in Project Settings > Editor > Asset Serialization > Mode: "Force Text".

 Thank you Jeff!

 <a target="_blank" href="https://github.com/jeffjadulco/unity-guid-regenerator">You can get the package here</a> and it's well documented on how it works and how to use it.